EVENTFLOW

 "I need to be able to ping my team member immediately if there is a task"

-Overall — Many described using multiple disconnected tools, Google Sheets, WhatsApp, PDFs, email threads. which often led to miscommunication and duplicated effort.
+Overall — many organizers described using multiple disconnected tools (Google Sheets, WhatsApp, PDFs, email threads) which often led to miscommunication and duplicated effort.

 Attendee Insights